Jollyfant/node-seedlink-data-proxy/README.md

     {"subscribe": "NL.HGN"}
     {"unsubscribe": "NL.HGN"}

 Once accepted, the server will start writing over the websocket.
+Multiple subscriptions can be active per user.

 ## Example